Higher syzygies on general polarized abelian varieties of type $(1,\dots,1,d)$: Introduction

 \subsection{Acknowledgments}

-The author would like to express his gratitude to Professor Zhi Jiang for sending drafts of \cite{jiang2020cohomological} to the author.
+The author would like to express his gratitude to Professor Zhi Jiang for sending drafts of \cite{jiang2021} to the author.
 He also thanks Professor Victor Lozovanu for valuable comments.
-The author was supported by Grant-in-Aid for Scientific Research (17K14162).
+The author was supported by JSPS KAKENHI Grant Number 17K14162, 21K03201.